vakas-786/Messaging-App/README.md

-# CryptoChat - A Cryptocurrency Themed Messaging-App
+# CryptoChat - A Cryptocurrency Themed Messaging App
 A messaging app built with a react native front end and an AWS Amplify GraphQL API backend.
 Users can also view cryptocurrency news as well as a candlestick chart that displays historical Bitcoin price data.
 ## Screenshots
 <p float="left">